-(2) The course is part of the core curriculum, as defined by the current school catalogue, for any of the following areas of study: fire science, fire science technology, fire science administration, fire protection engineering, management, human resource management, management science, business administration, public administration, education, fire science vocational education, paramedic and/or health occupations.
+(2) The course is part of the core curriculum, general studies courses, or electives as defined by the current school catalogue, for any of the following areas of study: fire science, fire science technology, fire science administration, fire protection engineering, management, human resource management, management science, business administration, public administration, education, fire science vocational education, paramedic and/or health occupations.
+No college courses may be submitted for reimbursement that have been submitted and approved in prior semesters.